ginmaster/sovereign/README.md

 ## On the remote server

 The following steps are done on the remote server by `ssh`ing into it and running these commands.

-### 1. Install required packages e.g `aptitude` is required on Debian

-    apt-get install sudo python

-### 2. Get a Tarsnap machine key

-If you haven’t already, [download and install Tarsnap](https://www.tarsnap.com/download.html), or use `brew install tarsnap` if you use [Homebrew](http://brew.sh).

-Create a new machine key for your server:

-    tarsnap-keygen --keyfile roles/tarsnap/files/decrypted_tarsnap.key --user me@example.com --machine example.com

-### 3. Prep the server

 For goodness sake, change the root password: